wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 <em>Click each pillar name to go contents about that pillar.
 (Note that "you" and "your" have been removed from text by AWS):</em>

-One memonic to make the 5 easier to remember is "CROPS".
+PROTIP: One memonic to make the 5 easier to remember is "CROPS".

 Google adds a "System Design" category.